agntcy/app-sdk/API_REFERENCE.md

 | -------------------- | :--: | :--: | :-------------: | :--: |
 | **A2A**              |  ✅  |  ✅  |       🕐        |  🕐  |
 | **MCP**              |  🕐  |  🕐  |       ✅        |  🕐  |

+If you would like to contribute a new protocol or transport, see the [contribution guide](CONTRIBUTING_A_TRANSPORT.md).